stephenkettley/pension-calculator/README.md

 <br><br>

 ## Project Overview
-PensionPearl is a simple, yet extremely useful full-stack retirement planning application designed to help users estimate how their pension savings could grow over time based on their current balance, planned contributions, expected investment returns, and retirement timeline.
-The application provides an intuitive way to explore future retirement outcomes through interactive visualisations and clear financial summaries, while also presenting an inflation-adjusted estimate of future purchasing power.
-It is intended as an educational planning tool that helps users understand the long-term impact of saving and investing, rather than providing personalised financial advice or replacing professional financial planning.
-The primary goal of the project was to demonstrate clean full-stack software engineering principles, thoughtful user experience design, robust validation, automated testing, and a production-ready deployment pipeline.
+PensionPearl is a simple yet powerful full-stack retirement planning application that helps users estimate how their pension savings could grow over time based on their current balance, contributions, expected investment returns, and retirement timeline.
+It also helps users calculate the annual contributions required to reach a specific retirement goal.
+Through interactive visualisations and clear financial summaries, the application provides an educational way to understand long-term saving and investing outcomes, while not replacing professional financial advice.
+The project demonstrates clean full-stack engineering principles, user-focused design, validation, automated testing, and production-ready deployment practices.
 <br><br>

 ## Links To View Project